bahmutov/cypress-workshop-basics/slides/02-adding-items/PITCHME.md

 ## What kind of tests?

-- discussion: what would you test in the TodoMVC app?
+- discussion 🗣️: what would you test in the TodoMVC app?

 Note:
 Longer tests, adding items then deleting one for example.
 Adding items via GUI and observing communication with the server.
 Adding items then reloading the page.